-Students who wish to pursue the Cardio-Respiratory Care Sciences (CRCS) must apply to the CRCS Admissions Committee for acceptance.
-Students must be formally admitted to the Cardio-Respiratory Care Sciences Program in order to take professional courses which begin in the junior year.
+Students who wish to pursue the Respiratory Care (RC) must apply to the RC Admissions Committee for acceptance.
+Students must be formally admitted to the Respiratory Care Program in order to take professional courses which begin in the junior year.
 Applications for admission are accepted from students who meet the following application requirements:

-An interview with the CRCS Admissions and Retention Committee or its designee (An interview does not automatically guarantee admission into the program.
+- An interview with the RC Admissions and Retention Committee or its designee (An interview does not automatically guarantee admission into the program.
 The Admission process is very competitive)

-All applicants will be screened by the CRCS Admissions and Retention Committee and will be advised of the final decision regarding acceptance into the program by a representative of the committee.
+All applicants will be screened by the Respiratory Care Admissions and Retention Committee and will be advised of the final decision regarding acceptance into the program by a representative of the committee.

 Criminal Background Check and Drug Screening

 A specified drug screen and/or a designated criminal background check including both the state and federal level is a requirement for student placement within clinical agencies.
 Based on the results of these checks, an affiliated clinical agency or site may determine to not allow a student’s presence at their facility.
 This could result in your inability to successfully complete the requirements of the cardio-respiratory care sciences program.
 Additionally, a criminal background may preclude licensure or employment.

 Applications will be accepted from transfer students from other colleges or universities, or from other departments of Tennessee State University.